zydee3/stockdb/README.md

 # StockDB - Personal Financial Market Database

-StockDB is a purpose-built, lightweight database solution for standardizing and storing financial market data with an intuitive organization that aligns with how analysts naturally think about financial information.
-StockDB maintains a high-performance architecture while making deliberate trade-offs that favor simplicity and maintainability over enterprise-scale capabilities.
-Our approach aims to deliver reliable performance within modest resource constraints by using lightweight, integrated solutions rather than complex external systems meant for enterprise-level scaling.
+StockDB is a lightweight financial market data ingestion program that collects, standardizes, and stores market information.
+Data is stored in an intuitive structure that aligns with how individuals naturally think about stock information.
+While optimized for performance, StockDB makes strategic trade-offs to prioritize reliability within modest resource constraints.
+We deliberately favor simplicity and maintainability over complex enterprise-scale capabilities, creating a solution ideal for personalized self-hosted financial analytics.

 ## Implementation Overview

+### Architecture Core Principles
+1. Each component should be modular.
+2. Each step in the pipeline should be durable (i.e., all failures must be recoverable).
+3. Each component must be stateless.
+4. Each component must be able to prove it's work was completed.

 ### Architecture Components
 StockDB uses modular components that can run together or independently, allowing for easy replacement or horizontal scaling of individual modules should you need to scale.

-1. **Workers**: Source-specific data collectors that fetch from various APIs, standardize the data into a common format, and push it to the queue.
-2. **Queue**: Lightweight Go channel-based queue with disk persistence that buffers standardized data.
-3. **Persistence Layer**: Implements write-ahead logging to ensure data durability before database operations.
+1. **Workers**: Source-specific collectors that connect external data sources to StockDB.
+Each worker fetches raw data from designated APIs, standardizes it, and pushes it to the Stream.
+Workers treat data sources as "black boxes" - focusing only on retrieval and standardization.
+The data fetched can be configured to persisted on disk until the Stream provides a valid certificate confirming the data has been successfully processed.
+2. **Stream**: Lightweight pub/sub streamer that implements data persistence to ensure durability.
+The data recieved can be configured to be stored on the disk until the Stream receives a valid certificate confirming the data has been received by all subscribers.
-4. **Batch Processor**: Consumes standardized data from the queue and assembles efficient batches for database operations.
+4. **Batch Processor**: Consumes standardized data from the stream and assembles efficient batches for database operations.
-5. **Simple Caches**: Simple caches can be used at the worker and database level.
-A worker cache can help coordinate redundant decision paths or data point processing.
-A database cache can be used to store recent query results.
-The size of each cache is configurable.

-### Key Design Decisions
-1. Each component is designed to be modular and replacable if needed.
-2. Data is persisted to prevent loss in case of failure at any stage in the pipeline until the data is confirmed to be in the database.
-3. Batching is triggered by either time or batch size.
-4. Failed operations can be retrieved and retried from persistence storage.
+5. **Caches**: Caches are used to store recent query results.
+For example, a cache can be used to store the most recent queries handled by the worker to avoid redundant query processing.

 ### Sample Workflow
-1. A scraper worker fetches the latest price data for AAPL.
+1. Worker fetches raw data from an API.
+2. Worker writes raw data to disk for persistence.
-2. Worker standardizes the raw price data for AAPL.
+3. Worker standardizes the raw data into a standardized format.
-3. Worker pushes the standardized data to the Queue.
+4. Worker publishes the standardized data to the Stream.
+5. Stream receives the standardized data and writes it to disk for persistence.
-4. Persistence Layer writes the standardized data to disk (write-ahead log).
+6. Stream writes the standardized data to disk for persistence.
-5. Batch Processor pulls items from the Queue, accumlating items until reaching the configured threshold (e.g., 10 seconds or 100 items).
+7. Stream writes a certificate to Worker.
+8. Worker receives the certificate and deletes the raw data from disk.
-6. Batch Processor writes the batch to the database and generates a confirmation.
+9. Stream writes the data to the topic subcribers.
-7. Persistence accepts the confirmation and cleans up the processed items.
+10. Each subscriber receives the data, processes it, writes a certificate to the Stream.
+11. Stream receives the certificates and deletes the data from disk.

+### Sample Workflow Failure Recovery
+1. If the system crashes during steps 3-8, the system can recovery by having the workers re-read the data from disk, re-standardizing, and re-publishing it to the Stream.
-If the system crashes during step 6, the system can recovery due to the persistence layer.
-Items not written to the database will be stored on the disk and reconsumed by the Batch Processor upon system start.
+2. If the system crashes during steps 9-11, the system can recovery by having the Stream re-read the data from disk and re-publish it to the subscribers.

 ## Database Design Overview
 StockDB implements a securities-anchored architecture using TimescaleDB